Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 Notes:

-1. Student numbers may be limited by the capacity of the social services to manage the fieldwork placements.
+1. Student numbers may be limited by the capacity of the social services to provide opportunities for fieldwork placements.

 3. Applicants with appropriate previous qualifications or prior learning and experience may be eligible for ad eundem credit or RPL (recognition of prior learning) credit towards the programme.